-I declare that, to the best of my knowledge and belief, in relation to the audit for the financial year ended 30 June 2016 there have been:
+I declare that, to the best of my knowledge and belief, in relation to the audit of Liberty Term Investment Fund for the financial year ended 30 June 2017 there have been:

-- (i) no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - (ii) no contraventions of any applicable code of professional conduct in relation to the audit.
+- i. no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.